BrunoTeixeira1996/BrunoTeixeira1996.github.io/README.md

+# DISCLAIMER

-# The theme is based in https://github.com/jpdias personal website
+The theme is based in https://github.com/jpdias personal website